RookieT0T/Reverse_Engineering_Final/README.md

 ## How to Run
 1. **Update the Replacement Policy**:
    - In both `startEnd.sh` and `hitMiss.sh`, update the variable `RP` to the cache replacement policy you want to use for configuring gem5.
-   - Example: To test `LFURP`, set `RP=LFURP`.
+   - Example: To confgrue gem5 with `LFURP`, set `RP=LFURP`.
 The default is `RP=FIFORP`.
 2. **Run Testbenches**:
    - The iterator `i` is already set to range from 0 to 39 (covering all 40 micro-testbenches): `for i in {0..39}; do`.
    - Make sure you are in the gem5 root directory and run:
      - `./startEnd.sh`: Sequentially runs all 40 testbenches to acquire their debug start time and end time.
      - After 2 or 3 testbenches have completed (i.e., their debug data is available in the `startEnd` directory), run:
-       - `./hitMiss.sh`: Generates and collects cache hits/misses for each micro-testbench.
+       - `./hitMiss.sh`: Generates all cache hits/misses and filter TCC cache hits/misses for each micro-testbench.
      - Note: You can overlap these steps to save time.
 Once some debug data is available from `startEnd.sh`, you can start running `hitMiss.sh`.
+Like a pipeline!
 3. **Wait for Completion**.

 ---

 ## Notes
 - Checking `config.ini` in the `m5out` directory is good practice for verifying the cache replacement policy you are testing.
 - You can run multiple gem5 instances configured with different cache replacement policies on the same set of micro-testbenches to speed up testing.
+Think about the parallelism!
-  - **Recommended**: Run only 2 gem5 instances simultaneously to avoid overloading the shared 12-core CPU, which is shared among all research groups.
-Running too many gem5 instances simultaneously will slow down execution.
+  - **Recommended**: Run only 2 to 3 gem5 instances simultaneously to avoid overloading the shared 12-core CPU, which is shared among all people in the research group.
+Running too many gem5 instances simultaneously will slow down execution of each gem5.
+Running too many gem5 instances may cause ssh disconnections, which takes extra effort of resuming executions.